serggoro/online-coding-interview-app/README.md

 ## Environment Variables

-The current implementation does not require environment variables.
-If you plan to add configurable settings (e.g., server port, database URL, API endpoints), create a `.env.local` file in the respective directory and update this section.
+The app uses the following environment variables in production:

+- `NODE_ENV`: Should be set to `production` (set automatically by Render and Dockerfile)
+- `PORT`: The port the server listens on. **Render automatically sets this to the correct value.**

+No other environment variables are required for basic operation.
+If you add new configuration (e.g., database, API keys), document them here.

 ### Future Considerations
 - Backend port configuration